10 Things You Won't Believe Are Taxed

-From Fantasy Football to alimony payments, here are 10 things taxed by the IRS that might surprise you.
+From Fantasy Football to cancelled debt, here are 10 things taxed by the IRS that might surprise you.

 If you’ve ever filed a tax return, you know that the Internal Revenue Service uses your job and investment-related income to determine your tax assessment.
 But did you know that you're also expected to pay taxes on your unemployment benefits?
 Or that jackpot you hit at the casino?
 Here are 10 taxes that might surprise you—and cost you, if you fail to declare them as income and wind up being audited.